artainmo/DevOps/cloud/README.md

 DeepAR uses RNNs and is used to forecast one-dimensional time series data.<br>
 It is recommended for training to use CPU and move up to GPU only if necessary for larger models or mini-batch sizes (>512).
 For inference/predicting only CPU is supported.

+BlazingText can be used for text classification such as predicting labels for a sentence.
+It is useful for information retrieval.<br>
+It can also perform word2vec which consists of creating vector representations of words.
+This is also called word embedding.
+It is of use in NLP.
+Different modes exist such as Continuous Bag of Words (CBOW) where word order does not matter, skip-gram which uses n-grams, and batch skip-grams which distributes computation over many CPU nodes.

+Object2vec is an embedding layer, thus it transforms into vectors.
+Those vectors can be compared and thus evaluated for similarity.
+Object2vec is more general purpose than word2vec in that it works on arbitrary objects.
+Thus while word2vec only transforms words, object2vec can transform entire documents.
+Object2vec can for example be used to compute nearest neighbors of objects, but also predict genres of music/movie, or for recommendation systems.<br>
+As instance type only one machine can be used with CPU, GPU or multi-GPU.

+Object detection algorithms in SageMaker detect and classify all objects in an image using a deep neural network.
+The predicted classes are given with a confidence score.<br>
+Object detection algorithms can be trained from scratch or pre-trained models can be used.<br>
+As instance type for training you can use GPU, multi-GPU, multi-machine while for inference/predicting you can use CPU or GPU.

 ## Resources
 [Udemy course - Ultimate AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>
 [Udemy course - 6 Practice Exams | AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/practice-exams-aws-certified-cloud-practitioner/)<br>